Doctor speaks with smiling transgender woman

 What is the average depth of a vagina after vaginoplasty?

-The depth depends on patient preferences and anatomy.
+The depth of a fully constructed vaginal canal depends on patient preferences and anatomy.
 On average, the constructed vaginal canal is between 4 and 6 inches deep.
-Vaginal depth is dependent on the amount of skin available in the genital area before your vaginoplasty.
+Vaginal depth may depend on the amount of skin available in the genital area before your vaginoplasty.
 This varies among individuals, and some patients may need skin grafts.
-Some patients may request a no-depth or minimal-depth vaginal canal, which is also possible.